larstp/larstp/README.md

   <img src="images/github-header-banner.png" alt="hero-banner" width="100%" />
 </p>

-# Hi!
-I'm Lars, a Front-End Developer in the making!

 ## I'm a second-year student at NOROFF School of Technology, specializing in Front-End Development.
 I love transforming design ideas into clean, functional code.

 🎓 Education Focus: My primary goal is mastering the modern front-end stack, with a strong focus on JavaScript, UI/UX Design and having fun with it!